-Step 2: Access the system restore utility either from the main men or simply write System restore in search bar.
+Step 2: Access the system restore utility either from the main men or simply write System restore in the search bar.

-Step 3: In system restore settings, select the particular restore point i.e. date and last saved data on system drive.
+Step 3: In system restore settings, select the particular restore point i.e. date and last saved data on the system drive.

 Step 4: Grant all permissions to the utility and wait for the process to complete.
 Once completed, your device would be saved for the restore point created.

 If you are using a Mac device with Mac OS, then here are the steps to follow to set the restore point on the device.